Andrew Kittredge: Tampa Bay Rays

-On November 2, 2018 the Rays announced that Kittredge had been DFAd and outrighted to Triple A Durham.
-On June 18, 2019, the Rays announced that they had selected Kittredge's contract from Triple A Durham.
-In 37 appearances for Tampa Bay in 2019, he recorded a 4.17 ERA.
+On November 2, 2018, the Rays announced that Kittredge had been designated for assignment and sent outright to Triple-A Durham.
+On June 18, 2019, the Rays announced that they had selected Kittredge's contract, adding him to their active roster.
+In 37 appearances for Tampa Bay in 2019, he recorded a 4.17 ERA with 58 strikeouts across 49 2/3 innings of work.

-Kittredge posted a 2.25 ERA over 8 games in 2020.
+Kittredge posted a 2.25 ERA with 3 strikeouts over 8 appearances in 2020.
 He sprained his UCL while pitching against the Boston Red Sox on August 12, 2020, which ended his season.
 On October 30, Kittredge was outrighted off of the 40-man roster and elected free agency.
 On December 8, Kittredge re-signed with the Rays organization on a minor league contract.
 On March 15, 2021, Kittredge triggered an opt-out clause in his deal and became a free agent, but re-signed with the Rays on a new minor league contract on March 20.
 On March 26, Kittredge was selected to the 40-man roster.

 In the first half of 2021, Kittredge pitched to a 1.47 ERA in 43 innings across 32 games.
 He was named to the 2021 All-Star Game on July 12.

 In 2022, Kittredge pitched to a 3.15 ERA in 20 innings across 17 games.
 On June 10, it was announced he would undergo Tommy John surgery, ending his season.
+Kittredge began the 2023 season on the injured list while rehabilitating from the surgery and was activated on August 17.

+St. Louis Cardinals

+On January 5, 2024, the Rays traded Kittredge to the St. Louis Cardinals in exchange for Richie Palacios.
+In 74 relief appearances for the Cardinals, he compiled a 5-5 record and 2.80 ERA with 67 strikeouts across 70 2/3 innings pitched.
+Kittredge became a free agent following the season.

+Baltimore Orioles

+On January 13, 2025, Kittredge signed a one-year, $10 million contract with the Baltimore Orioles.
+On March 7, Kittredge underwent a left knee debridement and was ruled out for multiple months.
+He was activated from the injured list on May 21.
+In 31 appearances for Baltimore, Kittredge compiled a 2-2 record and 3.45 ERA with 32 strikeouts across 31 1/3 innings pitched.

+Chicago Cubs

+On July 31, 2025, the Orioles traded Kittredge to the Chicago Cubs in exchange for infielder Wilfri De La Cruz.
+In his first game against the Baltimore Orioles since he had been traded Kittredge struck out two of his former teammates.
+On August 6, in the top of the 7th inning against the Cincinnati Reds, he threw an immaculate inning, the sixth in Cubs history and the first since Hayden Wesneski in 2022.
+In 23 appearances for Chicago, Kittredge compiled a 2-1 record and 3.32 ERA with 32 strikeouts and five saves across 21 2/3 innings pitched.

+Baltimore Orioles (second stint)

+On November 4, 2025, Kittredge was traded back to the Baltimore Orioles in exchange for cash considerations.